Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/index.md

 **Do not** implement this feature in a product environment.

-* There is no `set` or secrets rotation support in the beta.
+* The beta of this feature only supports `get`.
+There is no `set` or secrets rotation support in the beta.
 * In this version, this feature isn't enabled by default.
 To test it out, start
 {{site.base_gateway}} with `KONG_VAULTS=bundled` if running Kong in a container, or with `vaults=bundled` set in `kong.conf`.